 The Thunderchild 112 is like a high quality light PA cab that goes deep enough and is rugged enough for electric bass.
 If you want to hear the pure sound of your instrument with no editorializing by the cab, the Thunderchild series can do that and do it well.
 As a result, I have several luthiers among my Thunderschild 112 customers.
-Note however that the smoothness of the Thunderchild cabs also means that they do not have a traditional electric bass cab voicing.
+Note however that the smoothness of the Thunderchild cabs also means they no not have a traditional electric bass cab voicing.
 The latest generation of Thunderchild 112 cabs have an improved compression driver which makes them more suitable for modelling amps, keyboards, light duty PA, and even home audio.
 Two versions are available: